GUIDE 2025

 Take Technical Writing Courses

-Depending on your confidence in your current tech writing skills, you might want to brush up on your tech writing first.
+Depending on your experience writing technical documents, you might want to brush up on your writing first.
 A great way to do that is to find a tech writing program or take a technical writing course.

 Technical Writing Certifications

-If you’re transitioning inside the same company, the certification won’t be as helpful.
-But if you decide to switch companies, having a certificate helps.
+The certification will not be as helpful if you are transitioning inside the same company.
+But if you decide to switch companies, having a certificate will help.

 Alternatively, you might already have the necessary knowledge and skills.
-Either way, it’s never a bad idea to take a course and become an even better technical writer.
+Either way, taking a course and brushing up on your technical communication helps.

 Connect with Professionals